The Perfect 3 Days In Rome Itinerary

 Personally, I liked it better than St. Peters’ Basilica.
 It’s much older, dating to the 5th century A.D.
 And it has absolutely breathtaking mosaics in the triumphal arch and nave.

 When you’re done in Monti, head over to the the Vittoria Emmanuel II Monument on Capitoline Hill, also known as the “typewriter” or “wedding cake” building.
-For views, hike up to the second floor.
+For the best views, buy a ticket for the elevator that takes you up to the viewing terrace.

 view of the Roman Forum from the Vittorio Emanuel II Monument